TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglYaml.rst

 * Use spaces, not tabs
 * Indent with 2 spaces per indent level
-* Use single (' ') for defining string values.
-Double quotes can be used for quotes inside of quotes:
+* Favor single-quoted strings (' ') over double-quoted or multi-line strings where possible
+* Double quoted strings should only be used when more complex escape characters are required.
+String values with line breaks should use multi-line block strings in YAML.
+* The quotes on a trivial string value (a single word or similar) may be omitted.

 .. code-block:: yaml

+   trivial: aValue
-   description: 'This is a "salt" used for various kinds of encryption ...'
+   simple: 'This is a "salt" used for various kinds of encryption ...'
+   complex: "This string has unicode escaped characters, like \x0d\x0a"
+   multi: |
+      This is a multi-line string.

+      Line breaks are preserved in this value.
+It's good for including

+      <em>HTML snippets</em>.

-More Information
+More information
 ================

 * See :ref:`cgl-ide` in this manual for information about setting up your Editor / IDE to adhere to